petramello/matchedResume/README.md

 📑 **About**

-The website is a alternative to show my resume and some projects and portfolio, with the intent to increase my professional exposure and reach more oportunities.
+The website is a employee finder, or an alternative to show resume and portfolio, with the intent to increase the professional exposure and reach more oportunities.
 This project was bootstrapped with Create React App.
 <br>
 <br>

 🛠️ **Technologies**

+HTML5
+JSX
+JS
+CSS3
+React
+Styled-components
-HTML5 JSX JS CSS3 React Styled-components Responsive Design **(🔧 under fixing)**
+Responsive Design **(🔧 under fixing)**
 <br>
 <br>

 💻 **Execution and Run**

 Run the following command on your terminal to clone this repository: